 The following table provides an estimate of the percentage of total charge volume that American Express will account for within a given industry.
 Businesses that operate within industries with a high percentage of American Express volume should strongly consider accepting the card.

 |Business-to-Business Service & Wholesale||15%|

 Businesses that require steady cash flow should give careful consideration to the extended settlement time associated with American Express processing volume.
-If cash flow is a concern and customer demand for American Express is high, only processors that are able to offer American Express OnePoint should be considered.
+If cash flow is a concern and customer demand for American Express is high, OptBlue can help alleviate those issues.

-A little-known "hidden" credit card processing fee is associated with issuing a customer refund.
-The issuing banks of Visa, MasterCard and Discover will reimburse businesses a portion of fees when a customer is given a refund.
-American Express does not refund fees unless a business agrees to pay a higher discount rate on gross sales volume.
+Another factor when considering whether to accept Amex is interchange credits.
+A little-known “hidden” credit card processing fee is associated with issuing a customer refund.
+The issuing banks of Visa, Mastercard and Discover will reimburse businesses a portion of fees when a customer is given a refund.
+American Express does not refund fees unless you agree to pay a higher rate for transactions.

 “A Credit may occur when a Merchant processes a refund for purchases or payments made on the Card.
 If the Merchant issues a Credit, we will not refund the Discount or any other fees or assessments previously applied on the corresponding Charge, unless the Merchant elects to increase its Discount Rate by 40 basis points (0.40%), in which case, if the Merchant issues a Credit, we will refund the Discount (but not any other fees or assessments) previously applied on the portion of the corresponding Charge that has been credited.”

 Essentially, a business has to pay more up front to receive a refund on fees for returns.
 American Express is a winner either way.
 If you’re in a business that regularly issues refunds to customers, the money you lose in fees can add up quickly.